Renish-dev/2bot-1sarvar/README.md

 * /info - get user info
 * /id - get tg ids.* /imdb - fetch info from imdb.
 * /users - to get list of my users and ids.
-* /chats - to get list of the my chats and ids* /broadcast - to broadcast a message to all Elsa users
+* /chats - to get list of the my chats and ids
-* /gfilter - group filter
-* /grp_broadcast - broadcast to all group
+* /broadcast - to broadcast a message to all Elsa users
-* /song - get song
-* /video - get video
-* /setskip - used in index where indexing a specific number
-* /font - fonts for your text

 ```
 # 😇CREATOR [MILLIE UPDATE](https://t.me/millie_robot_update)